What Is Offer to Purchase and Contract NC?

 Once both parties come to an agreement, the buyer and seller will each sign the form.
 This act of signing the document is what turns the offer to purchase into a purchase contract.
 Along with the signatures of both parties, due diligence fees and earnest money will also be exchanged.

 Earnest money is a sort of down payment from the buyer to the seller on the process of the offer.
 This money acts as a good faith payment to show the buyer's thankfulness for the seller considering their offer, missing opportunities for other buyers, and going through the process with them.
 Ideally, the offer is eventually accepted and the contract is signed, in which case the earnest money is returned to the buyer.

 Due diligence periods and fees allow the buyer the time to do their due diligence when it comes to inspecting the property and such, but they pay a fee to the seller and agree on a time period.
 As long as the sale closes within the due diligence period, the fee is credited back to the buyer, but if not, their fee and earnest money can be held by the seller.

 If you need help with an offer to purchase and contract NC, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.